frontenddogma/css-optimization-basics/manuscript/production.md

 That, then, I’m willing to put to the test: Please share your thoughts on what should also be _required_ optimization steps.
 Share them privately, by [contacting me](https://meiert.com/en/contact/), or share them publicly, perhaps tagging them so that others can find your views.
 Although my own shortcut was `#csso` I’ll propose the more verbose and more clear `#cssoptim`.

-Other than that, it’s my wish that everyone, the aspiring CSS developer as well as the senior CSS wizard, could take something out of this book.
+Other than that, it’s my wish that everyone, the aspiring CSS developer as well as the senior CSS tech lead, could take something out of this book.
 Its value is surely related to how much you can take with you.
 To compound that value we’ll finish with an overview and a selection of tools and references.